music influence explorer

 About this page

-Artists like The Beatles today include The Beach Boys, The Kinks, The Zombies, Badfinger.
+Artists like The Beatles today include The Beach Boys, The Kinks, The Hollies, Badfinger.
 If you enjoy The Beatles, these artists share similar sonic qualities, influences, and emotional range.

 Bands like The Beatles and songs like The Beatles are among the most searched music discovery queries — rootz.guru goes deeper by tracing the roots of the sound itself, not just surface-level similarity.